Dive Policy

 Definition of Terms

-• A “Club dive” is an open water dive sanctioned by the Club Executive.
+• A “Club dive” is an open water dive sanctioned by the Blue North Board and sanctioned by OUC.

 • A “Divemaster” is a diver who is certified as a Divemaster by a recognized scuba training agency.
 Certified Instructors are qualified to serve as Divemasters.